Clapboiz/Clapboiz.github.io/src/content/posts/markdown-extended.md

 ---
 title: Markdown Extended Features
 published: 2024-05-01
+updated: 2024-11-29
-description: 'Read more about Markdown features in Clapboiz'
+description: 'Read more about Markdown features in Fuwari'
 image: ''
-tags: [Demo, Example, Markdown, Clapboiz]
+tags: [Demo, Example, Markdown, Fuwari]
 category: 'Examples'
 draft: false
 ---

-## GitHub repository cards
+## GitHub Repository Cards
 You can add dynamic cards that link to GitHub repositories, on page load, the repository information is pulled from the GitHub API.

 ::github{repo="Fabrizz/MMM-OnSpotify"}